cbeauhilton/beauhilton.com/humility_talk.md

 seeing only our own strengths
 and others' weaknesses,
-and how being delivered into mercy is a delivery into compassion, so that by loving others as much as ourselves, so we can get over our silly quarrels, and release our silly pride into the freedom that comes from relying on God rather than the arm of flesh.
+and how being delivered into mercy is a delivery into compassion.
+By loving others as much as ourselves, by seeing how we are debased and full of pride, so we can get over our silly quarrels, give mercy to those who are just as imperfect as ourselves, and release our silly pride into the freedom that comes from relying on God rather than the arm of flesh.